reddcoin-project/electrum-reddcoin/README.rst

 .. _you may download it here: https://electrum.org/#download

-Electrum-RDD itself is pure Python, and so are most of the required dependencies, but not everything.
+Electrum-Redd itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::